ericoporto/ags-manual-wiki/DynamicSprite.md

 channel.
 This command is useful if you just want to create a new sprite and then use the DrawingSurface commands to draw onto it.

-If the game colour depth is lower than 32-bit, then the *hasAlphaChannel* parameter will be ignored.
+If the game color depth is lower than 32-bit, then the *hasAlphaChannel* parameter will be ignored.

 Use the [Graphic](DynamicSprite#dynamicspritegraphic) property of the